JoyGhoshs/HayaGuard/README.md

 | Haya Mode | Disabled | Face blur filter |
 | User Gender | Male | For Haya Mode |
 | Quick Lens | Enabled | Long-press OCR |

 ---

+## Contributing

+Contributions are welcome and appreciated.
+Here are ways you can help:

+### Reporting Issues

+If you find a bug or have a feature request, please open an issue on GitHub with a clear description and steps to reproduce.

+### Submitting Pull Requests

+1. Fork the repository
+2. Create a feature branch from main
+3. Make your changes with clear commit messages
+4. Test your changes thoroughly
+5. Submit a pull request with a description of your changes

+### Areas for Contribution

+- Improving ML model accuracy and performance
+- Adding support for additional languages in Feed DNA
+- Enhancing accessibility features
+- Writing documentation and tutorials
+- Testing on different devices and Android versions
+- Translating the app to other languages

+### Code Style

+- Follow Kotlin coding conventions
+- Use meaningful variable and function names
+- Keep functions focused and concise
+- Add appropriate error handling

+---